PhongSeow/PigObjFs/README.md

 #### Src\DotNet5.0

 The .net 5.0 version of the source code and console program examples, compiler can run on Windows, Linux and MacOS platform.

+#### Src\DotNet

+Support multi framework.
+Net version of the source code, compiler can run on Windows, Linux and MacOS platform.

 ## ***Related technical description***